ShianLin/shianlin.github.io/README.md

-# HEY!
-WHY NOT EMAIL ME IF YOU THINK I AM QUALIFIED? (●'◡'●)
+# HEY(●'◡'●)WHY NOT EMAIL ME IF YOU THINK I AM QUALIFIED?
+I believe I am the best candidate!

 FYI: